gvwilson/thirdbit/src/fiction/still-book/index.md

 folded paper boat dangling from the bottom of the balloon string.
 Her clockwork skipped a tick.
 She reached for it slowly, already knowing what it was.
-Sure enough, written on the side were the words, "Have you seen---" She snatched her hand away. *You mustn't tell… They'll put strings on you.*
+Sure enough, written on the side were the words, "Have you seen—" She snatched her hand away. *You mustn't tell… They'll put strings on you.*

 "It's not mine!" she snapped, stumbling back.
 "It's not for me!